 A large graduation ceremony can be a sight to behold, seeing thousands of students wearing the same color robes adorned with stoles, cords, and graduation caps.
-But, if you’ve participated in a graduation ceremony, been to one, or seen one in movies or television, you may have wondered the meaning behind graduation robes and their colors.
+But, if you’ve participated in a graduation ceremony, been to one, or seen one in movies or television, you may have wondered about the meaning behind graduation robe colors.

 The History Behind Graduation Robes

 The 11th century saw the creation of universities, with one of the first universities being founded in Bologna, Italy, in 1088, and this is still in operation to this day.
 Universities during this time were founded mainly by religious clergymen.
 Graduation gowns and hoods were worn to signify religious status.
 These gowns and hoods were not special attire for graduation ceremonies but rather were worn daily to differentiate students and professors from the town residents that were not associated with the university.

 These European traditions were brought to the United States, where students and professors adorned similar garb.
 However, following the Civil War, the US began to renounce many of the traditions brought over by their colonizers and decided to do away with robes and hoods, saving the special apparel for graduation ceremonies.